QPixel/CrypticCyberPlugins/README.md

-# MC-Cyber-Custom-Plugins
+# CrypticCyber-Plugins
-Custom Bungeecord / Spigot Plugins for The MC Cyber Network
+Custom Bungeecord / Spigot Plugins for The CrypticCyber Network